solve-it-once/frost/README.md

 * Create a 'nameofyoursite' git remote repository on GitHub, bitbucket, gitlab, or another service
 * Follow the service-provided instructions to add/replace the remote in your `.git/config` file for the repo
-* Use `lando drush cex -y` to export your site's configuration. **This is important to do early** as the repo contains configurations that may not be importable.
+* Use `ddev drush cex -y` to export your site's configuration. **This is important to do early** as the repo contains configurations that may not be importable.
 Exporting early can save some heartache
-* Try `lando blt validate` to confirm all the twig, yaml, PHP, and other files are formatted correctly
+* Try `ddev blt validate` to confirm all the twig, yaml, PHP, and other files are formatted correctly
 * Do the usual git stuff to add and commit the changes, then push to your site-specific remote
-* `lando drush sql-dump --result-file=nameofyoursite_local_YYYYMMDD_0.sql` will save the file in `docroot/`.
+* `ddev drush sql-dump --result-file=nameofyoursite_local_YYYYMMDD_0.sql` will save the file in `docroot/`.
 I usually move it to the repo root to make it easy to restore
 * Set up a remote host and then sync the database and files to it (you will want to swap the `frost.site.yml` in `drush/sites` for a yml file containing your new host's correct drush aliases)